Escaping from an attractor: Importance sampling and rest points I: Combining subsolutions with a refined local analysis: The linear problem

-\begin{proof} [Proof of Theorem \ref{T:MainBoundLinear}]The starting point is the representation (\ref{Eq:game_rep}) [but rewritten for the more general process model and with time dependent $u$], which is valid for every $\varepsilon>0$.
+uniformly in $T$ as $\varepsilon\rightarrow0$. \end{rem} \begin{pf*}{Proof of Theorem \ref{T:MainBoundLinear}} The starting point is representation (\ref{Eq:game_rep}) (but rewritten for the more general process model and with time dependent $u$), which is valid for every $\varepsilon>0$.
 We can restrict to $v$ such that $\tau^{\varepsilon}\leq T$ w.p.1, obtaining

 We can also assume $T\geq t^{\ast}$ since the bound is straightforward otherwise.
-We recall that under (\ref{Eq:bound_on_tstar}) the subsolution property is preserved for $\bar{U}^{\delta}(t,x)$ at $T-t^{\ast}$, i.e., that
+We recall that under (\ref{Eq:bound_on_tstar}) the subsolution property is preserved for $\bar{U}^{\delta}(t,x)$ at $T-t^{\ast}$, that is, that

 Next consider any control in the representation such that $\hat{\tau }^{\varepsilon}\leq T$ w.p.1.
-We will apply It\^{o}'s formula separately over the intervals $[0,(T-t^{\ast})\wedge\hat{\tau}^{\varepsilon})$ and $[(T-t^{\ast})\wedge\hat{\tau}^{\varepsilon},\hat{\tau}^{\varepsilon})$ and also use the boundary condition $\bar{U}^{\delta,\eta}(t,\pm A)\leq F_{1}(\pm A)\leq0$ for $t\in\lbrack0,T]$.
-Since $U^{\delta,\eta}(T-t^{\ast},x)\leq F_{1}(x)$ we obtain
+We will apply It\^{o}'s formula separately over the intervals $[0,(T-t^{\ast})\wedge\hat{\tau}^{\varepsilon})$ and $[(T-t^{\ast})\wedge\hat{\tau}^{\varepsilon},\hat{\tau}^{\varepsilon})$ and also use the boundary condition $\bar{U}^{\delta,\eta}(t,\pm A)\leq F_{1}(\pm A)\leq0$ for $t\in [0,T]$.
+Since $U^{\delta,\eta}(T-t^{\ast},x)\leq F_{1}(x)$, we obtain

 Using Lemma \ref{L:GeneralBound} and recalling the definition of $\mathcal{G}^{\varepsilon}[W,U]$ in (\ref{Eq:Ge_2}), the contribution from $[0,(T-t^{\ast})\wedge\hat{\tau}^{\varepsilon})$ gives

 An analogous formula holds for $[(T-t^{\ast})\wedge\hat{\tau}^{\varepsilon },\hat{\tau}^{\varepsilon})$, save that since $\bar{U}^{\delta,\eta}=\bar {U}^{\delta}=F_{1}$, the term $\mathcal{G}^{\varepsilon}[\bar{U}^{\delta,\eta },\bar{U}^{\delta}]$ simplifies to $\mathcal{G}^{\varepsilon}[F_{1}]$.
 Rearranging and using (\ref{Eq:two_partsA}),